VeryLittleGravitas/CDTADPQ/readme.md

 15. [Skyliner](https://www.skyliner.io), to automate self-contained Production and QA environments on Amazon Web Services.
 16. Docker

 m.
-We use [Heroku](https://www.heroku.com) as PaaS provider, see the following [Issue](https://github.com/VeryLittleGravitas/CDTADPQ/issues/3) for the inital setup of the Heroku deployment pipeline.
+This project is using [Heroku](https://www.heroku.com) as PaaS provider, see the following [Issue](https://github.com/VeryLittleGravitas/CDTADPQ/issues/3) for the inital setup of the Heroku deployment pipeline.

-We automatically deploy the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).
+We are currently automatically deploying the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).

 n.
-Our repository includes a master list of unit tests at https://github.com/VeryLittleGravitas/CDTADPQ/blob/master/test.py
+Our Github respository includes a master list of unit tests at https://github.com/VeryLittleGravitas/CDTADPQ/blob/master/test.py

-Automated tests are run by Travis CI, the results are available at https://travis-ci.org/VeryLittleGravitas/CDTADPQ/builds
+Automated tests are run by Travis CI, and the results are available at https://travis-ci.org/VeryLittleGravitas/CDTADPQ/builds

 o.
-We use [Travis CI](https://travis-ci.org) for continuous integration, automatically and continuously deploying the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).
+We are using [Travis CI](https://travis-ci.org) for continuous integration, automatically and continuously deploying the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).
 See the following [Issue](https://github.com/VeryLittleGravitas/CDTADPQ/issues/3) for initial setup.

 p. **Setup or used configuration management;**